hortulanusT/dynLattice/doc/main.md

 \mainpage dynLattice

-Welcome to the `dynLattice` documentation.
+Welcome to the `dynLattice` documentation (version 1.11).
 This project contains JIVE code to simulate lattices undergoing high strain-rate dynamic deformation based on nonlinear beam elements.
 It also contains some test files to verify the correctness of the implementation.

 # Documentation Pages